20 Vegetables That Grow Perfectly in the Shade

 14. Plant Kohlrabi

-This weird alien-looking vegetable swells up into a crisp bulb that tastes like a mix between a cabbage and a mild radish.
-It grows perfectly fine in partial shade as long as you keep the soil watered.
+This weird alien-looking vegetable swells up into a crisp bulb that tastes like a mix between cabbage and a mild radish.
+It grows perfectly fine in partial shade as long as the soil stays watered.

 Okay, moving back to the leafy greens.